 Wreaths are a holiday season staple.
-Like a cherry on top of a sundae, no holiday display is complete without a wreath.
-We started with an inexpensive store-bought evergreen wreath and dressed it up in five different looks to match any style.
-Whether you're just looking for inspiration or you want to re-create one of these wreaths exactly, take a look at our projects below, then click on the how-tos for further instructions.
+Like a cherry on top of a sundae, no Christmas decor display is complete without a wreath.
+To get a look you love, consider decorating an affordable store-bought evergreen wreath.
+Christmas wreath decorating ideas don't have to be complicated, and our five homemade evergreen wreaths are proof.
+Whether you're just looking for inspiration or you want to recreate one of these wreaths exactly, take a look at our projects below, then click on the how-tos for further instructions for each DIY Christmas wreath.
 But first, pump up the holiday tunes, pour yourself some cider, and get in the holiday crafting spirit!

 Add interest to a classic evergreen wreath by filling the boughs with various winter greens.
 Eucalyptus and cedar leaves pair well with the evergreen base, while berries add a pop of color to the mix.
-We'll show you how to add in the different elements in a clockwise formation so the finished product looks polished.
-This modern update looks great with any style of exterior or interior.
-Get the how-to here.
+Add in the different elements in a clockwise formation so the finished product looks polished.
+This modern evergreen wreath looks great with any style of exterior or interior.
+Get the evergreen wreath how-to here.

-Make a metallic wreath that complements the Christmas tree in your living room.
+Make a metallic holiday wreath that complements the Christmas tree in your living room.
 Fill in the evergreen base with long pine needles for a fuller look, then add twinkle lights and metallic ornaments in shades of gold, silver, and copper.
 For the finishing touch, attach a sparkling star to the center.
-See how we made this ornament-studded wreath with our helpful how-to.
+See how we made this ornament-studded Christmas wreath.

-If you like to decorate your home in frosty blues and deep plum colors in the winter, then this wreath was made for you.
-Ditching the traditionally cheerful combo of red and green, this wreath is an ode to the true hues of winter.
-We traded bright berries for olive branches and finished the layers of leaves with a pearlescent detail.
+If you like to decorate your home in frosty blues and deep plum colors in the winter, then this wreath decorating idea is for you.
+Ditching the traditional color combo of red and green, this wreath is an ode to the true hues of winter.
+We traded bright berries for olive branches and finished the layers of leaves with pearlescent faux berries.
 Sprigs of lavender add a touch of purple.
 This indigo look will last you well past the holidays and through the remainder of winter.
-Learn how to make it here.
+Learn how to make this holiday wreath here.

-Red and green is classic for a reason.
+Red and green is a classic holiday color combination for a reason.
 You can't help but feel warm from the inside out when you see a great traditional holiday wreath.
 To fill a store-bought evergreen wreath with Christmas cheer, add magnolia leaves, berries, and jingle bells.
-Natural elements contribute seasonal scents and textures, but consider incorporating faux greenery so you can reuse this wreath for years to come.
-Our how-to will show you all you need to know.
+Natural elements contribute seasonal scents and textures, but consider incorporating faux greenery so you can reuse this homemade wreath for years to come.
+Make this magnolia wreath with our how-to instructions.

-We're dreaming of a white Christmas, so maybe this wreath will encourage some snow to fall early this winter.
-Collect as many white details as you can, or use spray-paint to transform natural elements, such as pinecones, for this wreath.
-Inspired by the look of a light snowfall on an evergreen tree, this wreath feature twigs, pearly accents, and a black-and-white buffalo plaid bow.
-Get the full instructions here.
+We're dreaming of a white Christmas, so maybe this wreath will encourage snow to fall early this winter.
+Collect as many white decorations as you can, or use spray-paint to transform natural elements, such as pinecones.
+Inspired by the look of light snowfall on an evergreen tree, this DIY wreath features twigs, pearly accents, and a black-and-white buffalo plaid bow.
+Get the full instructions for this farmhouse wreath.